 Research and Publication Ethics

 Manuscripts submitted to the Journal are not copyrighted, published, or submitted elsewhere, except in abstract form.
 Review articles should provide critical surveys of progresses in a specific field of science, engineering, or technology related to wood.
-For the policies on the research and publication ethics not stated in this instructions, International standards for editors and authors (http://publicationethics. org/international-standards-editors-and-authors) can be applied.
-And the corresponding author should submit the Declaration of Ethical Conduct in Research and Publication and Statement of Copyright Transfer.
+For the policies on the research and publication ethics not stated in this instructions, the journal adheres to the ethical guidelines for research and publication described in Guidelines on Good Publication (http://publicationethics.org/resources/guidelines).

 Process of a Disciplinary Action